observablehq/plot/docs/features/projections.md

 There’s also a *reflect-y* projection in case *y* points up↑.
 :::

-TODO Facets.
-A comic strip plotting the new Walmart stores opened in each decade.
+Naturally, Plot’s projection system is compatible with its [faceting system](./facets.md).
+Below, a comic strip of sorts showing the locations of Walmart store openings in past decades.

 :::plot defer
 ```js